julian1/ansible-consolidated/README.md

       - then plays just associate.
       - and nodes associate ip - except pre-tasks are useful and it becomes confusing.

+to force handler to run immediately.
+- meta: flush_handlers

 #### Useful flags
 ```